©️ “Energy act” Small Fry in Oil (1973), Up Helly Aa Committee Archive, accessed 2024.

 Ij River, Port of Amsterdam. © FieldARTS

-Transitional Water Residency | FieldARTS - Estuaries of the Ij River, Port of Amsterdam, North-Sea (4 - 8 july 2022)
+Transitional Water/ FieldARTS | A Residency at the Estuaries of the IJ River, Port of Amsterdam, North-Sea (4 - 8 july 2022)

 FieldARTS is an annual residency designed for emerging scholars and artists engaged in environmental and artistic research.
 The intensive week-long program allows for collaborative knowledge creation in dialogue with experts both on and in the field.
 During the residency, participants are invited to attend extended field trips, lectures by key theorists in the field of environmental humanities, collaborative workshops, and public-facing roundtable discussions.